-But if three events inspired my interest in Welsh militancy, and why I resolved to approach historical writing in an impartial and balanced manner, they are as follows:
+I have loved all history (regional, local, national and international) since early childhood.
+But if three events inspired my interest in Welsh political protest and why I resolved to approach historical writing in an impartial and balanced manner, they are as follows:

-Embarking on a period of global back-packing in my twenties, having been told that the undertaking would dilute my Welsh nationalism, I returned home even more convinced of Wales’ unique cultural identity and its own ‘special place’ in the world.
+Embarking on a period of global backpacking in my twenties, having been told that the undertaking would dilute my Welsh nationalism, I returned home even more convinced of Wales’ unique cultural identity and its own ‘special place’ in the world.